truell20/awesome-programming-competitions/README.md

 * [Battlecode](https://www.battlecode.org/) - Program a bot to play a new real-time strategy game every January.
 Hosted by MIT.
 Java and other JVM languages are supported.
 * [Codin Game](https://www.codingame.com/start) - A challenge-based training platform where you can improve your coding skills with fun exercises (25+ languages supported).
-* [Halite](https://halite.io) -  Using the programming language of your choice, right a bot to fight for control of a 2D grid.
+* [Halite](https://halite.io) -  Using the programming language of your choice, write a bot to fight for control of a 2D grid.
 Victory will require braving a branching factor billions of times higher than that of Go.
 Hosted by [Two Sigma](https://www.twosigma.com/).
 Ends in February.

 ## Data Science